Samsung QN95D TV Review

 We bought and tested the 65-inch Samsung QN95D, and these results are also valid for the 75-inch and 85-inch models.
 The 55-inch model isn't currently available in the U.S. but is widely available in other regions, and we expect it to perform about the same.
 There are currently no other variants of this TV available.
 Note that the last five letters in the model number (AFXZA in this case) vary between retailers and individual regions, but there's no difference in performance.

-Our unit was manufactured in August 2024, as indicated on the label.
+Our unit was manufactured in August 2024

 Popular TV Comparisons

 The Samsung QN95D is a great TV that delivers fantastic picture quality and has an impressive selection of additional features.
 It's a fantastic choice if you're looking to upgrade your home theater or living room setup, but it's pricey and doesn't really perform any better than the cheaper Samsung QN90D.
 One exception to that is in Game Mode, where the QN95D maintains its HDR brightness better than the QN90D does.
+You can also save some money and get a better overall TV like the TCL QM8K

 For more options, check out our recommendations for the best TVs, the best QLED TVs, and the best 4k gaming TVs.